 Q: How do you set up a successful transformation process?

-A: I was brought into Empire State because I had formal training and experience in organisational change management.
+A: I was brought into Empire State because I had formal training and experience in organizational change management.
 These are the five steps leaders should follow before embarking on any major transformative effort:

 - Before you begin any change, establish your institution’s strategy.

-- You need a firm organisational structure in place.
-Don't do a reorganisation during an implementation.
+- You need a firm organizational structure in place.
+Don't do a reorganization during an implementation.
 There's a lot of research showing how much of a mistake that is.
-It’s almost guaranteed to be fatal to your implementation if you reorganise during rather than before.
+It’s almost guaranteed to be fatal to your implementation if you reorganize during rather than before.